Slip and Fall Settlement Amount? Here’s How To Know You Possible Case Settlement Value.

 Frequently Asked Questions:

-Q: What is the average slip and fall settlement amount in Illinois?
+How is a slip and fall settlement amount calculated in Illinois?

 The biggest factors are the severity and permanence of your injuries, the total amount of your medical bills, how much work you missed, whether you needed surgery, whether you have any permanent limitations, how clearly the property owner was at fault, and which insurance company you're dealing with.
 Cases with clear liability - like a store that ignored a spill for hours - tend to settle for more than cases where fault is disputed.